acisops/acis_anomaly_pages/source/fep_thresholder.rst

 * Convene a telecon at the next reasonable moment.
 This would include the ACIS team as above.
 Agreement by MIT via e-mail is a possible alternative.

-* Examine data from the next observation, because the setup for the next observation will likely clear the problem.
-This will almost certainly be true if the FEP power is cycled, and may also work if only the video boards are cycled (verifying with MIT).
+* Examine data from the next observation, because the setup for the next observation will clear the problem.

 .. |sop_diagnostics| replace:: ``SOP_ACIS_DEA_FEP_DIAGNOSTICS``
 .. _sop_diagnostics: http://occweb.cfa.harvard.edu/occweb/FOT/configuration/procedures/SOP/SOP_ACIS_DEA_FEP_DIAGNOSTICS.pdf

+In the somewhat unlikely event that this anomaly is noticed during an observation, and there is time either during the current comm or a following one (still on the same obsid), we have
+`an SOP (DEA FEP Diagnostics SOP)<http://cxc.cfa.harvard.edu/acis/cmd_seq/dea_fep_diags.pdf>`_ written to intervene if the observation with the anomaly is still in progress to dump diagnostic data.

+This procedure suspends the observation while the diagnostics are run, and then resumes all chip/FEP combinations except the problematic one.
+If the target is not on the affected chip, it may be advantageous to the user to skip the diagnostic procedure and finish the observation uninterrupted.

+* Send an e-mail to sot_red_alert and convene a telecon giving the plan, and the need for quick action to get the SOP done before the end of the science run.

+* Prepare a CAP and submit it for review to cap_review@ipa.cfa.harvard.edu

+* The steps below should also be followed, as appropriate.

 Impacts
 -------